-Applications for Confirmation of Status should be made using the GSO.14 form available here.
+Applications for Confirmation of Status should be made using the GSO.14 SSD form available here.
 Students are required to complete the form, which should then be signed by the student's supervisor and College.
 Students should include details of any research specific and/or personal and professional skills acquired, or further training needed in, and also information on any other related activities undertaken, e.g. presentation of posters, attendance at conferences etc. Students are also required to state whether their work required research ethics approval (and if appropriate, was granted).
-Students in this Department will also be asked to complete the supplementary form SOC.2.
-Supervisors are asked (in consultation with their student) to suggest names of appropriate assessors.